kyho22/kyho22.github.io/projects/project-3.md

 The UHM Curriculum Database is a database system I designed and built using FileMaker Pro 16 as a part of my job for the College of Natural Sciences.
 It is used to manage and archive all curriculum changes for all the departments under the college since 1986.

-Here is some code that illustrates how we implemented the symbol datatype:

 ,,,

 ,,,